 The Equilibrium Tower is a monument, in the Latin sense of the word.
 In fact, the term ‘monument’ is derived from the Latin verb ‘moneo’ and implies several meanings: to remind, to advise, to make one think, to inspire and to inform.
 These are all actions that may be suggested by the shape of a tower which can be observed from several locations.

 The size of the tower is not fixed and can be adapted to various urban environments.
 The journey undertaken inside the tower is an upward path which, through various sections, aims to enrich people’s way of thinking.
 This physical, cultural and moral ascent begins at the main entrance of the tower, which is as vast and solemn as those in the temples built by any ancient civilization.

 The base of the tower contains a museum space.
 Here, a selection of images and texts describe mistakes made by people in a variety of cultural and geographical contexts, demonstrating that it is only possible to grow and mature by learning from our own mistakes.
 The shape of this first section of the building is inspired partially by the irregular shape of the roots of a tree, and partially by rocky and stratified formations.
 The outside walls do not have openings, and the interior of this space creates the sensation of being in a primordial cave.
 Besides the subtle artificial lighting, there is only a central skylight, from which comes an indirect light.

 The Equilibrium Tower could be considered as the very first universal building.
-It goes beyond the economic, political, social, cultural and religious differences among human beings, because we need to recognise that there are universally acknowledged values such as respect for our natural environment and an appreciation of our diversity.
-The aim of this tower is to present a stable building designed to last, like a secular tree provided with in-depth content; a monument which symbolises the cultural and moral levels achieved by our civilisation.
+It goes beyond the economic, political, social, cultural and religious differences among human beings because we need to recognize that there are universally acknowledged values such as respect for our natural environment and an appreciation of our diversity.
+The aim of this tower is to present a stable building designed to last, like a secular tree provided with in-depth content; a monument that symbolizes the cultural and moral levels achieved by our civilization.